Sudeep9845/techspark/README.md

 # techspark
-A clean, responsive landing page built with HTML and CSS as part of The Odin Project.
+A clean, landing page built with HTML and CSS as part of The Odin Project.
 It features a hero section, features grid, testimonial, and call-to-action.
 Focused on practicing layout, Flexbox, and turning design mockups into real web pages.